pdevis/punpy/docs/sphinx/content/overview_of_method.rst

 A number of methods can then be used, depending on the kind of uncertainties that need to be propagated.
 First, there are the cases of propagating random and systematic uncertainties individually.
-In order to do this, punpy generates MC samples from the input quantities (which can be individually correlated or not), and than propagates these samples through the measurement function.
+In order to do this, punpy generates MC samples from the input quantities (which can be individually correlated or not), and then propagates these samples through the measurement function.
 Punpy generates random normally distributed samples and then correlates them where necessary using the Cholesky decomposition method.
 For more details see the Monte Carlo Approach section below.

 When given values (arrays or numbers) for the input quantities xn, and their random (ur_xn) or systematic (us_xn) uncertainties, punpy can be used to propage random and systematic uncertainties as follows::